20th Maine Infantry Regiment: Organization

 The 20th Maine was organized in the state of Maine and mustered into federal service on August 29, 1862, with Col. Adelbert Ames as its commander.
+(The regiment's undisciplined behavior while at its training camp, Camp Mason, caused Ames to exclaim, "This is a hell of a regiment!")
 It was assigned to the Army of the Potomac in the 3rd Brigade, 1st Division, V Corps, where it would remain until mustered out on July 16, 1865.
 At that time, the brigade also consisted of the 16th Michigan, the 12th, 17th, and 44th New York, 83rd Pennsylvania Volunteer Infantry regiments, and a Michigan company of sharpshooters.

 Combat history

 Prior to their notable actions at Gettysburg in July 1863, the regiment was held in reserve at Antietam in September 1862.
 The regiment was also among those forced to remain overnight within sight of the Confederate lines at Fredericksburg in December 1862, forcing the regiment's Lt.
-Col. Joshua Chamberlain to shield himself with a dead man.
+Col. Joshua Chamberlain to shield himself with three dead men.
 The unit was unable to participate in the Battle of Chancellorsville in April–May 1863, due to a quarantine prompted by a tainted smallpox vaccine that had been issued to the unit's soldiers.
 On May 20, 1863, Colonel Ames was promoted and was succeeded as colonel and commander of the regiment by Lt.
 Col. Joshua L. Chamberlain, who had been offered and declined leadership of the unit at the time it was formed.